-- Wild (2014) heroin withdrawal, drives Reese Witherspoon’s character into the wilderness, completely alone and on a journey of self-discovery.
+- Wild (2014) Addiction recovery and grief drive Reese Witherspoon’s character into the wilderness, completely alone and on a journey of self-discovery.
 It’s based on a true story.

 - The Martian (2015) astronaut Mark Watney is stuck on Mars all by himself and must learn to survive.
 Watch this film, or read the book by Andy Weir, and feel what it feels like to be stranded on Mars.
 This film also great Hollywood special effects.